winebarrel/zv/README.md

-# ZV - Zabbix Gpaph Dashbord
+# ZV - Zabbix Graph Dashbord

 This is a dashboard that displays zabbix hosts and graphs.